Regulation

 Whilst this is a step in the right direction, we must also acknowledge the challenges ahead.
 Effective age assurance (age verification and age estimation) at scale, nuanced content moderation, and balancing safety with privacy and free speech are complex issues.
 These are areas where industry expertise and technological innovation will play a crucial role.

-However, highly accurate, privacy-preserving and user-friendly safety technology is not a pipedream - it already exists.
+However, highly accurate, privacy-preserving and user-friendly safety technology is not a pipedream – it already exists.
 Whether that be age estimation using just a user’s email address or content moderation combining AI and humans, these solutions are already deployed at scale by some of the world’s biggest tech platforms.
+These technologies should be part of an overview that includes KOSA and COPPA 2.0 to shape effective policies.

 As the debate continues and these bills progress through the legislative process, Verifymy urges tech companies to be proactive.
 Don’t wait for the final vote – start exploring robust safety solutions now.
 The focus remains on balancing safety, privacy, and freedom in the evolving landscape of online interactions and the industry has a responsibility to contribute to building a safer internet for our children.